 Should Christians Use Online Dating Apps?

-Should Christians use online dating apps?
+There are various dating apps and sites which exist in order for people to connect and seek out relationships.
+However, should Christians use online dating apps?
 What are the pros and cons involved when people use online dating sites?
 Does the Bible say anything about Christians using dating apps?

 There’s no doubt that online dating apps have become very popular in our culture and society today, especially among young people.
-Dating apps are so popular that as of 2020 an app such as Tinder reports about 1.6 billion swipes per day.

 Dangers or Problems With Online Dating Apps